dollodart/techblog/posts/lab/linux-for-lab-notes/linux-for-lab-notes.rst

-two catches: it matches the character to one in a provided set, and it changes the set it compares the character to based on the current character value (for a given pattern, the sequence of characters uniquely determine the state at each character in a match at each point only based on the current character value).
+two catches: it matches the character to one in a provided set, and it changes the set it compares the character to based on the current character value (for a given pattern, the sequence of characters determine the state at each character in a match at each point only based on the current character value).

 Finding with Regular Expressions